-- 4.11 There are, however, several unfinished SHGC technical baseline assessments and surveys that have been commissioned and are currently underway.
-It is intended that these surveys and technical baseline assessments continue to completion and that they are all published promptly as and when they become available.
-This exercise should be complete early in the new year.
+There are, however, several unfinished SHGC technical baseline assessments and surveys that have been commissioned and are currently underway.
+It is intended that these surveys and technical baseline assessments continue to completion and that they are all published early in the new year.
 These are:

 - a) Community Survey

 - b) Base Line Surveys

 - Transport

 - Landscape

 - Agricultural land classification

 - Heritage

 - Flooding, Drainage, and Water Management

 - Utilities

 - Air Quality

 - Noise

 - Contamination

-- · Ecology and Biodiversity
+- Ecology and Biodiversity; and

 - Woodland, trees, and Hedgerows

-In all other respect the SHGC project is concluded and its associated governance arrangements etc.will now cease.
+In all other respect the SHGC project is concluded.
+No further resources will be devoted to the project and its associated governance arrangements etc.will now cease.